masaki-takeda/dld/README.md

 ## 2. Preprocessing

-It must be performed the following steps for preprocessing when new experimental data are added or the preprocessing method is changed.
+When new experimental data sets are imported, the following preprocessing steps should be performed.

-### 2.1 Update the Excel file controling experimental data
+### 2.1 Update the Excel file controlling the experimental data

-Update and save as `dld/experiment_data/experiments.xlsx`
+Update and save it as `dld/experiment_data/experiments.xlsx`

-Save also in .csv format as `dld/experiment_data/experiments.csv`
+Note that the file should be saved in .csv format: `dld/experiment_data/experiments.csv`

 In these Excel files, the experimental data must be formatted as follows.
 (Enter 0 for 'valid', if the data is not available.)